Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

 \subsection{Uncertainty Estimation in NVS}

-\textbf{Analysis of results:} \cref{tab:ue_results} reports UE comparison on the hold-out (novel) views.
-Our method consistently outperforms FisherRF~\cite{jiang2024fisherrf}, the other post-hoc UE approach, and all variational-inference-based baselines~\cite{lyu2024manifold,li2024variational} by a substantial margin.
+\textbf{Analysis of results:} \cref{tab:ue_results} reports UE comparison on the hold-out (novel) views; here we set $\lambda_{\mathrm{reg}}=0$, as our Bayesian-inspired regularization yields only marginal gains in dense capture and is instead designed for sparse-view regimes (analyzed in \cref{sec:ue_on_highly_novel_views}).
+Our method consistently outperforms all baselines by a substantial margin.
 Notably, our method demonstrates particularly strong performance when evaluated using DSSIM error maps, indicating superior alignment with human perceptual error relative to existing methods.
 For instance, we achieve more than \emph{3$\times$ higher Pearson correlation} and \emph{less than half the AUSE} (DSSIM) compared to our best competitor Var3DGS~\cite{li2024variational} on Mip-NeRF360.
-Additionally, we achieve minimal training overhead (measured as percentage of additional time required for UE compared to vanilla 3DGS~\cite{kerbl20233dgaussiansplatting} training time) across all approaches.
+Additionally, we achieve minimal training overhead (measured as percentage of additional time required for UE compared to vanilla 3DGS~\cite{kerbl20233dgaussiansplatting} training time).
+Memory overhead is likewise minimal: we add only $(\text{SH degree}+1)^2$ scalars per Gaussian ($16$ at degree $3$), and freezing the base parameters keeps training memory below standard 3DGS.
+App.~B further shows that our method is fully plug-and-play across different 3DGS variants, yielding similar or improved UE performance.
 In \cref{fig:qualitative_UE}, our method is visually compared to the baselines, demonstrating a much higher correlation with the true error.

-\textbf{Analysis on View-Dependence: }We ablate the view-dependence of our uncertainty channel $u_k$ by constraining the SH degree used to model it in \cref{tab:ue_view}.
+\textbf{Analysis on View-Dependence: }We ablate the view-dependence of our uncertainty channel $u_k$ by constraining the SH degree used to model it (\cref{tab:ue_view}).
 Similar to view-dependent color, the best performances are obtained with a degree of 3, while reducing the capacity degrades UE.